 Catering offers an opportunity for starting a food service business with a lower initial investment than opening a traditional restaurant.

 Your goal should be to provide quality catering services, making each event memorable.
-Your business needs to provide exceptional catering services from selection and preparation of food, serving of food, utensils, set up and clean up of designated serving area, coordination and consulting of foods to serve for a given event, beer and wine bar.
+Your business needs to provide exceptional catering services from selection and preparation of food, serving food, utensils, set up and cleanup of designated serving area, coordination and consulting of foods to serve for a given event, beer and wine bar.

 In the catering business, you can start as small or as big as your wallet will allow.
 Your catering business can offer catering services for corporate events, meetings, holiday gatherings, picnics, weddings, family reunions, birthdays, graduations and more.

 RELATED: How to Start a Food Business

 The start-up costs for a catering business will depend on what you put in your kitchen and can range from $1,000 (if you work from your own kitchen) to $80,000 (if you outfit a professional kitchen).
 Most caterers do the cooking on-site, either using their own facilities or equipment provided by the clients.
 However, you would still need to do some prep-work in your own kitchen facilities (e.g. pre-cutting vegetables, etc.)

 To keep your initial costs down, you can opt to start your catering business by renting items.
 You may rent the use of kitchen facilities, china, utensils, tables, tablecloths and linens, serving equipment and other staples.
 There are plenty of vendors exist to help you pull together the perfect event — decorators, designers, event planners, florists, bakers, and rental companies for portable toilets, cooking equipment, tents, chairs, linens, tableware, glassware, and silverware.
 You can start buying your own equipment only when you have steady revenues.
 By renting equipment, facilities and supplies, you can use your first few months to build your reputation, develop some capital for investment and expansion and evaluate how much time and money you want to invest.